IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 sudden delay spikes due to e.g. handover or link layer retransmissions.
-Furthermore, the delay based congestion control is inactivated when it is reasonably certain that L4S is active, i.e. L4S is enabled and congested nodes apply L4S marking of packets.
+Furthermore, the delay based congestion control is inactivated when it is reasonably certain that L4S is active, i.e. L4S is enabled and congested nodes apply L4S marking of data units.
 This reduces negative effects of clockdrift, that the delay based control can introduce, whenever possible.

 ### Reference Window Update {#ref-wnd-update}